 Allergic reactions to fluoride are extremely, extremely rare.
 So rare that they’ve only been mentioned in passing in a few health journals.
 You might actually be at a bigger risk of having an allergic reaction to other ingredients in the fluoride gel or polishing paste, such as gluten or flavorings.
 Even people with egg allergies sometimes have to worry about allergic reactions in the dental office, because of the way things like laughing gas works.
 Always communicate your health history and any random allergies you have with your dentist, just to be on the safe side.

 Although fluoride isn’t toxic in appropriate doses, it can be toxic if you’re swallowing large amounts of it.
+Excessive fluoride exposure during tooth development in children can lead to a condition known as dental fluorosis.
 The same as if you swallowed dozens of multivitamins.
 I’m going to go into the TMI zone here for just a minute.
 If you’ve ingested toxic amounts of fluoride you would either have to call poison control, go to the emergency room to have your stomach pumped, or probably start vomiting.
 You’re probably going to deal with gastrointestinal issues rather than worrying about dying, but too much of anything can be lethal, even when it comes to water.